dmbarbour/glas/docs/GlasApps.md

 It is feasible to support effects based on FFI, e.g. via C, .NET, or JVM.
 In these cases we must defer FFI calls until commit then return a result via promise pipelining or similar.
 Disadvantages include reducted portability and security, but we could use layers of effects handlers to mitigate the FFI.

+## Asynchronous External Effects?
+No

+An early design I had is essentially `send:(ch:Chan, msg:Request)` paired with `recv:Chan` effects as a common API for asynchronous request-response.
+A 'recv' request would fail if there is no data on the channel.
+Channels only control order of events: requests on separate channels may evaluate in parallel; requests on a single channel are evaluated in order.
+Each request produces a response on the same channel.

+This design simplifies runtime integration.
+However, it is unsuitable for mixed synchronous effects APIs.
+Additionally, the references in this case are independent of domain.
+For example, we'd still need another layer of references to represent multiple TCP connections.
+It seems wiser to just directly provide the TCP API that can support mixed synchronous elements where useful.